-A guide to problems, costs, maintenance and repair for your 2001 Pontiac Grand Prix
+A guide to repairs, service, and maintenance costs for your 2001 Pontiac Grand Prix

 The intake manifold gasket may develop and external engine oil or coolant leak.
 In some cases, an internal coolant leak may occur causing coolant to mix with the engine oil.
 Our technicians tell us that operating the engine with a coolant/oil mix can result in internal engine damage.
 Replacing the intake manifold gasket should correct these leaks.

 The high pressure power steering hose will commonly leak fluid; it should be replaced.

 2001 Pontiac Grand Prix QuestionsWhat is fuel pressure psi (1 answer)

 WAS TOLD NOT GETTING ENOUGH FUEL TO OPEN INJECTORS

 Switched out some of the fuses,they were still good though.Please help.